 A long term project has started to replace all street lights on the Park with a standard model that is low energy, environmentally friendly, and will complement our beautiful surroundings.
 We have decided on using a post made from recycled plastic and a low energy bulb that is 70% more efficient than a standard lamp.
 Each new light unit runs on a single lamp, as opposed to the ‘old’ units which run on two.
 Our aim is therefore to half our energy usage in the course of a night, simply by running half the number of lamps.

 The upgrading work will include improvement of the sensors and isolation switches as well as mapping the whole network.
 All new posts will have a unique ID plate made of aluminium which will assist in reporting faults.

 There will inevitably be some disruption whilst all this is going on and it is likely that broken posts will remain that way until everything is in place to fit a brand new complete replacement unit.
 Some units, such as the bulkhead lights fitted on the outside of electric distribution boxes, will not be replaced with a new lamp, but a ‘one for one’ replacment bulkhead unit.

 Thank you to all those who have given feedback about the new lights.
-In response to the issue of ‘glare’, we have dimmed the lights as much as possible and in some case we may dim the diffuser as well, as soon as we can find a good way of doing this.
+In response to the issue of ‘glare’, we have dimmed the lights as much as possible and in some case we may dim the diffuser as well.
 In addition, because the new lights cast their footprint more effectively, we will lower the overall height to reduce the glare to drivers and pedestrians.